altayaydemir/altay-dot-wtf/data/articles/dear-state.md

 This will cause a flash in the `Loading` text since it's displayed after we render the empty list in our initial state (`data=[]`)

-But programmers are pragmatic and smart people; maybe we can quickly fix this by initializing the state with `loading=true`?
+But programmers are pragmatic and smart people; we can fix this by initializing the state with `loading=true`?

 ✅ - No more flashing UI.